Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 © Abraham Lincoln Online

 Abraham Lincoln DeathbedOn April 14, 1865, President Abraham Lincoln was assassinated by a Confederate sympathizer while watching a play at Ford's Theatre in Washington, D.C.
 Doctors who attended him recognized he was dying and moved him across the street to a boarding house owned by William and Anna Petersen.
 He was placed in a bedroom rented by William T. Clark, a Union soldier who was out for the evening.

 Lincoln's Last Moments

-Secretary of the Navy Gideon Welles entered the rear bedroom of the Petersen house soon after Lincoln arrived and saw "the President lay extended on a bed, breathing heavily."
+Secretary of the Navy Gideon Welles entered the rear bedroom of the Petersen house soon after Lincoln arrived and noticed that "the President lay extended on a bed, breathing heavily."
 The doctors explained to Welles that Lincoln could not recover but might linger for several hours.